-Another name for FOREX is GAMBLE
+Another name for FOREX is GAMBLE.

 Why would anyone want to gamble away his hard-earned money unless he is a tycoon with too much money to throw.
 I hope my readers are wiser than this.
 Forex is meant for hedging, typically used in commercial arrangements.
 It is NOT meant for speculative aka gambling tools (for individuals).